 - Understanding the wider economic and social impacts of measures to contain the spread of the virus.

-There are many useful websites which visualise the global impact of coronavirus but we have decided not to attempt to link to them all here, since this page is primarily about data for Herefordshire.
+More information about the wider impacts of COVID-19 can be found in the 2020 Director of Public Health's report (available via 'useful links').
+There are also many useful websites which visualise the global impact of coronavirus but we have decided not to attempt to link to them all here, since this page is primarily about data for Herefordshire.

 - Digital exclusion

 - Domestic violence and abuse